serenity-is/docs/serene_tour/user_and_role_management.md

 *admin* is a special user in Serene, as it has all permissions even if none is explicitly granted to him.

+Lets create another one and grant roles / permissions to it.

+Close this dialog, click new user and type *translator* as username.
+Fill in other fields as you'd like, then click *Update*.